100Bandz/homestead-overlay-planner/README.md

 ## Popup Workflow

-1. Open Google Maps and navigate to your property.
+1. Click the extension icon.
-2. Click the extension icon.
+2. Click **Start Planning**.
-3. Click **Start Planning**.
+3. If the active tab is not Google Maps, the extension opens a new Google Maps tab automatically and starts planning there.
 4. Enter a plan name when prompted.
 A new plan is created immediately and saved (even if empty).
 5. Use **Load** on any saved plan to jump to the saved map view and load shapes in one flow.
 6. In **Saved Plans**, you can: